 - Visiting the prisons, asylum centers and drop-in centers

-We establish first contact with many individuals through the main outreach activities but also consider the other activities we do to be part of our outreach work.
+Although we establish first contact with many individuals through the main outreach activities we get the majority of referrals through our existing network that has grown over the years.

 Most importantly, during the outreach work (in groups, through one-on-one contact, and through word-of-mouth within networks), we build trust, build capacity, impart skills and share knowledge so that the marginalised, stigmatised and often vulnerable and criminalised individuals we work with feel empowered to be able to change their life course for the better.

 HopeNow is committed to developing improved methods in social work.
-As such in consideration of the ethnic origins of the target group we work with, the outreach work is carried out by a team of volunteers and staff who have different ethnic, personal, professional and socio-cultural backgrounds.
-Unique to HopeNow is that we also work with a peer-group social worker who has been a victim of and survived being trafficked from Africa to Europe.
-We believe that this strategy cuts down the socio-cultural distance between our practitioners and the target group.
+In consideration of the ethnic origins of the target group we work with, when funding has allowed us to, we have employed a peer-group social worker who has personally experienced being trafficked from Africa to Europe.
+We believe that this strategy cut down the socio-cultural distance between our practitioners and the target group.
 Together with our human to human approach to interaction, we believe this methodological approach greatly facilitates trust building and results in a greater willingness among the vulnerable groups we work with to open up and share their experiences.